gpenazzi/pyta/Readme.md

 Is the coding philosophy respected all over?
 =============================
 No, it is not.
 Some simple analytics or utilities are written in a plain non object-oriented style, it is not worth it to try to make everything more complicated than already is.
-Also not everything can fit in such a simple functional like design.
+Also not everything can work flawlessly as I am not sure whether the design principles are general enough.
 This solver structure works fine for sequential workflows but is prone to ill-defined recursive cross dependencies.
 This tipically happens when two solver depend on each other, a simple case is an SCC loop.
-Therefore I already needed to add a slightly different class to mix solvers (for the SCBA loop, in my case).
-These kind of class works in place, therefore they don't have a defined output.
-Rather, they change the state of the solvers.
+Therefore potentially recursive interdependencies must be carefully managed.
+An example is already implemented as a simple general SCC linear mixer, which is internally used to provide SCBA self-energy corrections.
+This kind of class doesn't have a defined output.
+Rather, it changes the state of the solvers.

 Pyta is terrible, what else can I use?